gofer-engine/gofer-engine.github.io/channel-workflows/context-object.md

 ## Context Object

-The acknowledgement, filter, and transformer functions all have access to a `context` object.
-This object can be used to retrieve variable getters and setters that can be used to pass data between flow.
-Also in this context, you will find a logger function, and the absolute unique message id.
+The acknowledgment, filter, and transformer functions all have access to a `context` object.
+This object can be used to retrieve variable getters and setters that can be used to pass data between flows.
+Also in this context, you will find a logger function and the absolute unique message id.
 The `context` object can be defined as:

 ```typescript
 export interface IMessageContext {